If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 But does this mean that you should rely on it totally?

-Well, it depends on where you feel that your target audience are active most when searching for products online.
+Well, it depends on where you feel that your target audience is active most when searching for information online.

 That said, if you depend on organic traffic from Google alone, you might be leaving so much on the table.

 But, how exactly can you look beyond Google to increase organic traffic to your blog?

 Optimize for Other Search Engines

 Google is the dominant search engine, however, others are becoming more popular too.